Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 ``operatorOf``
 ^^^^^^^^^^^^^^

-Query operators with a list of owner address paired with an address to check for being an operator for the owner address.
+Query operators with a list of pairs, an owner address and a potential operator address, to check whether the potential operator address is an operator for the owner address.

 Parameter
 ~~~~~~~~~